KonnexionsGmbH/db_seeder/README.md

 1. Commit your changes (git commit -am 'Add some feature')
 1. Push to the branch (git push origin my-new-feature)
 1. Create a new Pull Request
+1. Points to be considered when adding a new database:
+- TBD